Why I Built United Techlab

 Legacy modernization is not a tooling problem.
 It’s a responsibility problem.

-From Platforms to Responsibility
+From Platforms to Accountability

 Kuldeep Singh Jangir